fieldtrip/website/tutorial/epilepsy.md

 #### Importing and filtering the sensor level data

 MEGIN MEG data has two channel types, and we are importing them both here.
 With the checks we will perform later, there is no need to exclude one or the other channel type.
 We apply the same 10-70 Hz bandpass filter as for the CTF analysis.
+In this dataset, the head coils are switched on after 20 seconds of recording, which causes a filter artefact, so we omit the first 20 seconds of data by specifying a single 'trial' from 21 seconds until the end of the recording.

     dataset = 'case1_sss_hpi.fif'
     cfg = [];